pitcza/event-driven-activity/README.md

 > `message_textbox.bind("<Return>", send_message)` will allow you to bind the Enter key to a tkinter window.

-### Create main function for our GUI application
+### Create main function for the GUI application
 ```python
 def main():
     root.mainloop()
 ```
 > `root.mainloop()` starts GUI execution

-Put in code for starting the server and listening for incoming connections
+Put in code for starting the client and listening for incoming connections.
 ```python
 if __name__ == '__main__':
     main()